 Is there anything cuter than a cat?
 Yep, a cat quilt pattern, free for you to make!
-The lovely Jo Carter originally designed this cat quilt for Love Patchwork & Quilting (check out their latest issue for more cute quilts) but now it’s here on Gathered just for you.
-You’ll love the level of detail you can achieve with Foundation Paper Piecing, especially with this cat quilt pattern.
-The technique allows you to stitch his sweet face colouring and green eyes making him look more realistic.
-Stitch this little kitty quilt for yourself or give it to the cat-lover in your life, you could even change the cats colouring to match their pet.
+The lovely Jo Carter originally designed this cat quilt block for Love Patchwork & Quilting (check out their latest issue for more cute quilts) but now it’s here on Gathered just for you.
+You’ll love the level of detail you can achieve with Foundation Paper Piecing: the technique allows you to create his sweet face and green eyes, making him look more realistic.
+Stitch this little kitty quilt for yourself or give it to a cat-lover in your life – you could even change the cats colouring to match their pet.

-If you’re new to the world of quilting don’t worry you can still sew this little fella.
-Just head over to our quilting for beginners guide technical help and our best sewing machine for quilting round-up for detailed machine reviews.
+If you’re new to the world of quilting, don’t worry, you can still sew this little fella.
+Just head over to our quilting for beginners guide for technical help and our best sewing machine for quilting round-up for detailed machine reviews.
 Or, treat yourself to a long arm quilting machine.
 But for now, it’s time to hand over to Jo and her cat quilt pattern!
 Don’t forget to check out our pick of 10 more cat quilt patterns you can find online – you’ll find this underneath Jo’s brilliant cat quilt block instructions.

 You will need